Travel tips, gear, cruises & getaways

 For couples especially, Iceland is one of the most unforgettable destinations in the world.
 Between the scenery, the road trip experience, the dramatic coastlines, and the feeling of discovery around every corner, it is easy to see why so many travelers fall in love with it.

 What makes Iceland so special is that it delivers on every expectation.
-It is not just about the waterfalls or the landscapes — it is about the feeling you get while you are there.
 From the black sand beaches to the glacier views, it truly is one of the best travel experiences you can have.

 A few things we’d especially want on this trip are warm layers, comfortable walking shoes, a portable charger, and a light daypack.